Code-Institute-Submissions/favorite_band/readme.md

 •Bootstrap

-The project uses bootstrap to simplify CSS and general visual appeal.
+The project uses bootstrap for the navbar and image carousel.

 •jQuery